 The minimum score for the TOEFL is 100.
 The CEE TOEFL department code is 65.
 The minimum score for the IELTS is 7.5 on the Academic exam.
 Scores must be reported to the department by the application deadline.

-Your statement should be 1 to 1.5 pages long.
 The statement will serve the following three purposes:

 When applying for graduate school in engineering, depth often counts more than breadth.